KaylaPl4yz/KaylaPl4yz/README.md

 ---

-*"Its not about Vampires vs. Humans.
-Its about Oakhurst vs. Those who wish us harm"* <sub> —v!Legundo „ Vampires SMP </sub>
+*"Its not about Vampires vs. Humans, everyone.
+Its about Oakhurst vs. Those who wish to do us ill."* <sub> —v!Legundo „ Vampires SMP </sub>